Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

-Finally, the wave functions for one of the electrons in the most tightly bound state determined from the calculations are plotted in Figure~\ref{fig:figure10} for four different values of the magnetic field strength $\beta_{Z}$.
-For the purpose of illustrating the dramatic change in the structure of the atom with increasing magnetic field strength we chose to show the electron in the state with quantum numbers $m=-1, s_{z}=-1/2, \pi_{z}=+1$, which is equivalent to 2p$_{-1}$ orbital in the low field limit.
-The length units are Bohr radii of the helium atom, i.e. and the $x-$axis represents the direction perpendicular to the magnetic field direction while the $y-$axis represents the direction parallel to the magnetic field, i.e. the $z-$ direction in three dimensional cylindrical coordinates.
-It can be seen that the electron becomes more and more tightly bound and the binding energy consequently increases dramatically with increasing $\beta_{Z}$.
-It can be seen that comparing Figure~\ref{fig:figure10}(d) with Figures~\ref{fig:figure10}(a-c) that the electron wave function shrinks considerably over the range of magnetic field strengths considered in the current study.
+Finally, the wave functions for one of the electrons in the state $M=-1$,$\pi_{Z}=+1$ are plotted in Figure~\ref{fig:figure6}, for four different values of the magnetic field strength $\beta_{Z}$.
+For illustrating the dramatic change in the structure of the atom with increasing magnetic field strength, we chose to show the electron in the state with quantum numbers $m=-1, s_{z}=-1/2, \pi_{z}=+1$, which is equivalent to the 2p$_{-1}$ orbital, in the low field limit.
+The length units are Bohr radii of the helium atom, i.e. and the horizontal axis represents the direction perpendicular to the magnetic field, while the vertical axis represents the direction parallel to the magnetic field, i.e. the $z-$ direction in three dimensional cylindrical co-ordinates.
+It can be seen upon comparing Figure~\ref{fig:figure6}(d) with Figures~\ref{fig:figure6}(a-c), that the electron wave function shrinks considerably with increasing magnetic field strength and consequently the binding energy increases.